 The undead, meanwhile, those half-dozen or so that remained, seemed completely unaffected.
 Perhaps Wulfeburne's magic only sought out his enemies and had no effect on his allies, or perhaps the mindblast simply could not harm the mindless.
 One struck Isis a two-handed clubbing blow to the face, and the red-haired hunter joined the other fallen invaders.

 "I don't care anymore!"
-Ashlyn screamed, regained her senses just in time to dodge another ghoul.
+Ashlyn screamed, regaining her senses just in time to dodge another ghoul.
 "Being buried alive would be better than this!"

 Redflare was barely aware that he had slipped to his knees.
 Too much magic use, the attacks he'd taken, and the lingering effects of Wulfeburne's spell were too much for him.
 As if in a dream he saw Ashlyn thrusting her hands out, calling upon her Gigra technique.
 The shockwave flashed across the room, shattering four support timbers, annihilating at least as many of the living dead, knocking Wulfeburne head over heels, and even rocking the gang leader in his stance.
 Clots of dirt rained from the ceiling in a shower of grime, but the roof held.